 - Kijun-sen line or Base Line – calculated by taking the 26 period high and low and divided the numbers by 2.

 - Senkou Span A or Leading Span A – this cloud line is created by taking the Conversion Line and adding the Base Line, then dividing by 2.
 It’s called leading span because it looks ahead 26 days to provide a floating cloud ahead of the current price of the stock.

 - Senkou Span B or Leading Span B – calculated by taking the 52 period high and adding the 52 period low and of course, dividing by 2 again.
 This line forms the lower part of the cloud and moves slower, also 26 periods ahead.

 - Chikou Span or Lagging Span – This line is very simply plotted 26 days in the past, hence, why it is a lagging line or indicator.
 Some people don’t really use this line, because, well its in the past.

 You’ll notice the most eye-catching feature of the Ichimoku cloud trading system is the cloud, also known as the Kumo Cloud.
 The Kumo is essentially created by the Senkou Span A and B. They are both very similar to moving averages, with one slower, one faster, which create the cloud and make up its unique features.

 Is Ichimoku Cloud Trading Strategy Good?

-- The Ichimoku cloud trading strategy is a very good technical analysis indicator to use.
+No, I would say it is great!!!
 The Kumo cloud gives a very helpful at a glance snapshot of price action.
 Kumo breakouts happen when price breaks out of the cloud.
 Price is bullish above the cloud and bearish below the cloud.